- 1 Ways to Resist

 Hate crime laws

 Rhode Island has anti-bullying laws and a law requiring transgender inclusion in sports.
-The state does not have laws that protect youth from conversion therapy, address LGBTQ+ youth homelessness, or provide for LGBTQ+ inclusive sex education or LGBTQ+ inclusive juvenile justice policies.
+The state does not have laws that address LGBTQ+ youth homelessness, or provide for LGBTQ+ inclusive sex education or LGBTQ+ inclusive juvenile justice policies.
+In July 2017 Rhode Island passed a law banning so-called "conversion therapy" (which aims to "convert" people to being straight) for minors.

 Health and safety laws